flow-project/flow/docs/source/tutorial.rst

 ::

-    # creating an experiment variable
+    # creating an experiment object
     exp = SumoExperiment(env, scenario)

 This allows us to run the experiment for as many runs and any number of